Saturday, August 19, 2006

 Juan Agosto, Mike Brown, Al Chambers, John Cummings, Tim Davis, Steve Fireovid, Gene Harris, John Mabry, James Pazos, Jim Riggleman (mgr), Ismael Valdez, Ron Villone, Joe Wieland

-Paul Abbott, Travis Blackley, Arquimedes Caminero, Bryan Clark, Jim Colborn, Roy Corcoran, Rickey Cradle, Tony Fossas, Mayckol Guaipe, Lee Guetterman, Dwayne Henry, John Parrish, Ted Power, Dennis Powell, Ian Snell, Sean Spencer
+Paul Abbott, Travis Blackley, Arquimedes Caminero, Bryan Clark, Jim Colborn, Roy Corcoran, Rickey Cradle, Tony Fossas, Mayckol Guaipe, Lee Guetterman, Dwayne Henry, Andrew Moore, John Parrish, Ted Power, Dennis Powell, Ian Snell, Sean Spencer

 CURRENT PLAYER: Yovani Gallardo